flatpickles/cellular/README.md

 );
 ```

-Any parameter values left out of the message will persist their previous state, so you can update just one parameter at a time by including only that parameter in the update message.
+Any parameter values left out of the message will persist their previous state within Cellular, so you can update just one parameter at a time by including only that parameter in the update message.

 We can use these messages to build control UI that lives outside of the iframe.
 Some ideas for controls include: full preset loading (as in the demo), single slider updates for direct configuration, or more abstract inputs like mouse XY position.
 The message passing interface should support all these and more!

 ## Notes on on Parameters

-The whimsical parameter display names on the original version of Cellular don't correspond to the property names we're using above, but the mapping is as follows:
+The whimsical parameter display names in the original version of Cellular don't correspond to the property names we're using above, but the mapping is as follows:

 -   Cellular Flux: `timeScale` (speed of cell movement)
--   Lateral Kinesis: `timeScale1` (X axis position drift)
+-   Lateral Kinesis: `timeScale1` (X position drift)
--   Axial Kinesis: `timeScale1` (Y axis position drift)
+-   Axial Kinesis: `timeScale1` (Y position drift)
 -   Magnification: `spaceScale` (size of cells)
 -   Endomorphosis: `textureDepth` (cell surface disruption amount)
 -   Microtexture: `textureScale` (cell surface disruption density)